Former David Tribe Dominates ‘Survivor’ Tribal Council Again

 The David tribe has been the underdogs the entire season.
 The Goliath tribe dominated pre-merge and uneven numbers allowed them to continue to dominate post-merge.
 The Davids, however, have been able to use a combination of advantages and immunity idols to stay on top even when numbers were not on their side.

-As we enter next week’s episode, anything can happen as there is now an even split between Davids and Goliaths.
+As we enter next week’s episode, anything can happen, because there is now an even split between Davids and Goliaths.
 Davids do have a slight advantage thanks to the new immunity idol in Christian’s pocket.

 What a Tribal!
 See you next Wednesday. #Survivor pic.twitter.com/8b0jlKrqf3